wix/wix-ui/packages/wix-ui-core/src/components/avatar/README.md

 The component will fallback to a different content prop in case the image provided didn't load.
 For this to happen an `onError` handler will be used on the `img` tag.
 If a user provided an `onError` handler in `imgProps`, it will be called as well.<br>

 <br> The `alt` property is omitted from `imgProps` interface.
 Placeholder will be used as `alt` instead.<br>

-<br>`name` prop will also be used as `title` on elements to have native browser description tooltip.

 <br>additional behaviors (such as tooltip, dropdown, focus, click, etc.) should be implemented in wrappers.
 Examples TBD